New coronavirus outbreak is a huge concern for the world, British minister says

 “I think everybody will be worried in principle but obviously it’s important to have a measured reaction.”

-China is putting on lockdown a city of 11 million people considered the epicenter of a new coronavirus outbreak that has killed 17 and infected nearly 600, as health authorities around the world scramble to prevent a global pandemic.
+China is putting on lockdown a city of 11 million people considered the epicentre of a new coronavirus outbreak that has killed 17 and infected nearly 600, as health authorities around the world scramble to prevent a global pandemic.
+(Reporting by Elizabeth Howcroft; writing by Guy Faulconbridge)